swiftlang/swift-evolution/proposals/0000-add-last-methods.md

 ## Introduction

-The standard library should include methods for finding the last element of a bidirectional collection that matches a predicate, along with the index of that element.
+The standard library should include methods for finding the last element of a collection that matches a predicate, along with the index of that element.

 * Swift-evolution thread: [\[swift-evolution\] (Draft) Add last(where:) and lastIndex(where:)	methods](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160509/017048.html)
 * Related Bug: [\[SR-1504\] RFE: index(of:) but starting from end](https://bugs.swift.org/browse/SR-1504)